rougier/from-python-to-numpy/book/problem-vectorization.rst

 the resulting gradient.
 This algorithm runs in quadratic time :math:`O(|V||E|)` (where V is the number of vertices, and E is the number of edges).
 However, in our simple case, we won't hit the worst case scenario.
 The algorithm is illustrated below (reading from left to right, top to bottom).
+Once this is done, we can ascent the gradient from the starting node.
+You can check on the figure this leads to the shortest path.

 .. image:: ../data/value-iteration-1.pdf
    :width: 19%